Integrations

 2. Fill out and submit a test form using a User app on a web or iOS device.

-3. Go to the Data tab, choose Datasets, pick the one you’d want to export to Qlik and click the Export button on the toolbar to see the authorisation details.
+3. Go to the Results tab, choose Datasets, pick the one you’d want to export to Qlik and click the Export button on the toolbar to see the authorisation details.

 Step 2 – Connecting Fluix and Qlik